 - head directly to the Introduction to Python to start learning the language!
 From there, you can follow the free Python tutorial using the navigational links and menu.

 - Support my work and go for the premium course, Python Fundamentals I. It’s designed to learn Python quickly but properly, without distractions, and with lots of quizzes, exercises, and a certificate of completion that you can add to your resume.

-Why this Python tutorial?
+Why this free Python tutorial?

-- On most pages, I provide you with carefully vetted links to deepen your knowledge.
+- I provide you with carefully vetted links on most pages to deepen your knowledge.

 Here’s an example of how I included interactive, runnable code throughout the tutorial.
 Feel free to play around with this ‘Hello World’ example.
 You can edit and run it:

 What you’ll learn from this free Python tutorial

 You will learn about computer programming using the most popular programming language in the world.
 My goal is to make you understand the language and the ecosystem.
 After reading this tutorial, you can continue exploring Python on your own.
 You won’t feel lost anymore; instead, you will know where to look when you’re trying to solve a problem.

 This Python tutorial for beginners covers a broad range of topics that will get you productive with Python in no time.
 I won’t teach you just the basics, but we’ll also dip our toes in advanced topics, like deploying your code and properly using virtual environments and package management.

 Who am I?